This tutorial gives an introduction into the Flutter framework and explains how to setup your development environment.

 }

-Flutter takes care of a lot of the state related operations for you.
-In other words: You don’t have to care about which (nested) widget needs to be updated or repainted, etc.
+Flutter takes care of many state-related operations for you.
+In other words, you don’t have to care about which (nested) widget needs to be updated or repainted, etc.

 |